ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 * 16 CPUs (calculated based on the utilization of 8 CPUs by the storage node and 8 CPUs by the dynamic node).
 * 16 GB RAM (recommended minimum RAM).
-* An additional 120 GB network SSD drive (cannot be smaller – installation requirements for {{ ydb-short-name }}).
+* Additional SSD drives for data, at least 120 GB each.
-* SSH access;
+* SSH access.
 * Network connectivity between machines in the cluster.
 * OS: Ubuntu 18+, Debian 9+.
 * Internet access is needed to update repositories and download necessary packages.

 {% endnote %}

-You can download the repository with the playbook for installing {{ ydb-short-name }} on the cluster from GitHub – `git clone https://github.com/ydb-platform/ydb-ansible-examples.git`.
-This repository contains installation templates for deploying {{ ydb-short-name }} on a cluster of eight servers – `8-nodes-block-4-2`, and nine servers – `9-nodes-mirror-3-dc`, as well as scripts for generating TLS certificates and requirement files for installing necessary Python packages.
+You can download the repository with example playbooks for installing {{ ydb-short-name }} on the cluster from GitHub – `git clone https://github.com/ydb-platform/ydb-ansible-examples.git`.
+This repository contains a few installation templates for deploying {{ ydb-short-name }} clusters in subfolders, as well as scripts for generating TLS certificates and requirement files for installing necessary Python packages.
+In this article, we'll use the `3-nodes-mirror-3-dc` subfolder for the most simple setup.
+Alternatively, you can similarly use `8-nodes-block-4-2` or `9-nodes-mirror-3-dc` if you have the necessary number of servers.

 {% cut "Repository Structure" %}